Sinovac's COVID-19 vaccine induces quick immune response - study

 FACTBOX-Latest on worldwide spread of the coronavirus

-(Reporting by Miyoung Kim in Singapore and Roxanne Liu in Beijing; Editing by David Clarke)
+(Reporting by Miyoung Kim in Singapore and Roxanne Liu in Beijing; Additional reporting by Anthony Boadle in Brasilia; Editing by David Clarke and Himani Sarkar)

 ((miyoung.kim@thomsonreuters.com; 65 6870 3026; Reuters Messaging: miyoung.kim.thomsonreuters.com@reuters.net))